 Unfortunately, many yoga teachers get taken advantage of, especially when they are starting out.
 In order to gain experience and network, many new teachers will work for less than they are worth and can even end up operating at a loss.
 You should be well paid for your work and if a studio or client is taking advantage of you, don’t be afraid to move on.
 If you keep working hard, you will be able find opportunities that reward your skill and pay you accordingly.
 Otherwise, you will feel undervalued and burnout will catch up with you.

 Sometimes we are so busy with the business of living (and teaching) that we forget to stop and give thanks for the gifts we have.
 Teachers, students and all humans alike can at times let the distractions of the world take away from the awe of the present moment.
 If you feel yourself becoming irritable or stressed out with your current situation, it’s a good idea to find some a space where you can calm your mind and offer gratitude for the world around you.
 Not only does this simple action act as a pressure valve, it can help put things in perspective — that you are lucky enough to follow your dreams of teaching yoga.

 Teaching yoga can be very rewarding, but it is not always the easiest path.
 It can take a while to build yourself, your brand and your business to the point where it is sustainable and you feel like you can breathe again.
 Don’t forget to take care of yourself so that you can help others on this beautiful and enriching path.

-If you are interested in becoming a yoga teacher in the Vancouver area, inquire with us today!
+If you are interested in joining the Yoga Teacher Training Vancouver program, inquire with us today!